Concept: The Difference Between Webapps and Dataiku Applications¶

 Let’s look at each of these in more detail.

-A developer uses code to build a webapp so that it can be consumed by other Dataiku DSS users.
+A developer uses code to build a webapp so that it can be consumed by other Dataiku users.
 One common use of webapps is to create advanced visualizations or custom applicative frontends.

 A webapp can be written in many different programming languages: